Ethernet: Fundamentals

 As with any envelope, this can also extend the frame past the standard MTU.
 A packet at the standard MTU of 1500 would have its frame increased from 1518 to 1522 bytes after the inclusion of a C-TAG.

 Note: These examples apply the tag without extending the length of the frame.
 Instead, four bytes are removed from the padding to accommodate the C-TAG while leaving the frame at the minimum size.
-This is not required or expected on the part of the sender, but it is valid and was done here to demonstrate an important point.
-Should a switch remove the tag when forwarding the frame, it must be prepared to extend the padding to maintain the minimum length or the frame is likely to be discarded by the recipient.
+This is not required or expected on the part of the sender, but it is valid and was done here to demonstrate an important point: Should a switch remove the tag when forwarding the frame, it must be prepared to extend the padding to maintain the minimum length or the frame is likely to be discarded by the recipient as a runt.

 A nearly identical structure, called the Service VLAN Tag (S-TAG), is also described in in Clause 9.